MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authorization-role-entra-id.md

 title: Add authorization using app roles & roles claims to Java WebLogic Web app that signs-in users with the Microsoft identity platform
 description: Shows you how to add authorization using app roles & roles claims to Java WebLogic Web app that signs-in users with the Microsoft identity platform
 services: active-directory
-documentationcenter: java
 ms.date: 01/01/2024
 ms.service: active-directory
-ms.tgt_pltfrm: multiple
 ms.topic: article
-ms.workload: identity
 ms.custom: devx-track-java, devx-track-extended-java
-adobe-target: true
 ---

 # Add authorization using app roles & roles claims to Java WebLogic Web app that signs-in users with the Microsoft identity platform

-This article shows how a Java WebLogic web app that uses [OpenID Connect](https://learn.microsoft.com/entra/identity-platform/v2-protocols-oidc) to sign in users and use [**Microsoft Entra ID Application Roles (app roles)**](https://learn.microsoft.com/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.
+This article shows how a Java WebLogic web app that uses [OpenID Connect](/entra/identity-platform/v2-protocols-oidc) to sign in users and use [**Microsoft Entra ID Application Roles (app roles)**](/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.
 App roles, along with Security groups are popular means to implement authorization.

 This application implements RBAC using Microsoft Entra ID's Application Roles & Role Claims feature.
 Another approach is to use Microsoft Entra ID Groups and Group Claims.
 Microsoft Entra ID Groups and Application Roles are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.